necipsahamettinkucuk/GDSC-Solution-Challenge-2024/README.md

 # GDSC-Solution-Challenge-2024
 FOREST FIRE DETECTION

 In order to operate this system, it works by receiving live video from the ip camera on a UAV.
 I have made some arrangements for you to run this system, so you will be able to run it even if you do not have a UAV.
-The 3050ti video card works on a laptop.<br>
+This project is running stable on a laptop with a 3050ti video card.<br>
 <b>How will you make it work:<br></b>
 Ask an IT person in the company for the "IP, username, password" information of an IP camera that sees people.
 Write this information on line 7 in the Camera class. <br>"self.rtsp_url = "rtsp://<b>username:password@camera IP</b>:554/Streaming/Channels/2"".<br><br>![image](https://github.com/necipsahamettinkucuk/GDSC-Solution-Challenge-2024/assets/121046682/04e1c67b-cb45-4ccb-9921-7b2324e260cb)
 <br><br>